Lightwoods Park and House: History of Lightwoods House

 The bandstand and other features have the Birmingham City crest with the motto, "Birmingham Forward" in recognition of the ownership of the park by Birmingham City Corporation.

-in 1971, Lightwoods House was converted into studios and offices for Hardman company, which made stained glass windows, they vacated in 2008.
-In 2010, by agreement between the two Councils, Lightwoods Park was handed over to Sandwell MBC.
+In 1971, Lightwoods House was converted into studios and offices for the Hardman company, who made stained glass windows.
+They vacated in 2008, and in 2010, by agreement between the two Councils, Lightwoods Park was handed over to Sandwell Council.

 In 2015 it was announced that the decaying building would be restored. £1.6 million of funding would be provided by Sandwell MBC and £3.9 million from Heritage Lottery Fund and Big Lottery Fund.
-Fairhurst Ward Abbots have been appointed as contractors for the works.
+Fairhurst Ward Abbots were appointed as contractors for the works.
 Work was completed in 2016, with the house being brought back into use with a cafe, and for community events, weddings and conferences, and restoring the surrounding park including the drinking fountains, bandstand, Shakespeare Garden, walls, railings and pond.

 Present day

 The park features a skateboard ramp and bowling green.
 It also has a walled garden called "The Shakespeare Garden" with benches, ponds and flower beds.
 The Garden contains a plaque for the royal gardener John Tradescant the Younger, placed there in 2012 to commemorate the Diamond Jubilee of Elizabeth II.
 The bandstand is a Grade II listed building.

-For about 100 years until November 2010 the park, although lying just outside the Birmingham city limits, was managed by Birmingham Corporation (later the City Council).
+For about 100 years, until November 2010, the park was managed by Birmingham Corporation (later the City Council) although it lies just outside the Birmingham city limits.
 The bandstand has railings bearing the Coat of arms of Birmingham, and the drinking fountain also has City of Birmingham inscriptions.
 In 2010 management of the park was transferred to Sandwell Metropolitan Borough Council.